 What Are the Requirements to Be an Oncology Nurse?

 Your role as an oncology nurse will encompass much more than administering chemotherapy or assisting in surgery.
 You will often be the primary medical contact for cancer patients, providing essential education and support, not only to the patient, but also to his or her family.
 Read on to learn more about the requirements to become an oncology nurse.
-Schools offering Nursing degrees can also be found in these popular choices.

 Oncology Nurse Requirements

-Regardless of which program you take, you will learn about cancer prevention and detection methods.
+While in the NP program, you will learn about cancer prevention and detection methods.
 Courses will teach you how to manage both cancer symptoms and the effects of its treatment.
 You will learn how to care for patients in different stages of illness or recovery.
 You will also learn how to help them with pain management, one of the most critical areas of cancer treatment.